patatetom/isohybrid-bios-uefi/README.md

 The « new » UEFI boot is based on the presence of a specific EFI System Partition (ESP) formated with FAT file system.
-To adjust the size of the ESP image, the content of this partition is prepared in a folder :
+First, to adjust the size of the ESP image, we prepare the content of this partition in a folder :

 ```make
 mkdir -p Image/{efi/boot/,syslinux}